 “The Chicago Park District is proud to host ‘OUT OF SIGHT,’ a creative work that combines art and recreation as well as provides a welcoming and safe opportunity for individuals of all ages to play, learn, contemplate and become inspired at a neighborhood park.”

 Michael P. Kelly.
 Chicago Park District &; CEO

 “Can you imagine if we all learned how to catch the feelings of inspiration, exuberance, and visualization and made that part of our daily lives?
 Wow, that would be amazing.”

 “It's a privilege to be part of such a meaningful and inspiring project.
 I really admire you for your dedication to Lawrences work and ensuring it fulfills the intentions.”

 “The text seems like it is talking about a narrative or poem, saying that the future is not bright or maybe clear, but no matter how, there will always be a way through the situation.
 The story for me is about life, about what life will be like later on.”

-OUT OF SIGHT has been installed in Miami, Melbourne, Belgium, East Hampton, Chicago and Singapore (with additional cities currently in development).
-Currently, OUT OF SIGHT is on view across the city of San Francisco.
-Click through the list below to learn more about these indoor and outdoor exhibitions around the globe.
+OUT OF SIGHT has been installed in Miami, Melbourne, Belgium, East Hampton, Chicago, San Francisco, Singapore and Basel (with additional cities currently in development).
+Currently, OUT OF SIGHT is on view at The Albertina Museum in Vienna, Austria.
+Click through the gallery below to read what the press has to say about these indoor and outdoor exhibitions around the globe.